intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/how_to_use_benchmark_tool.md

 benchmark-chronos --training_processes 2 --training_epochs 3 --training_batchsize 32 --inference_batchsize 128 -l 96 -o 720
 ```

 To speed up inference, accelerators like ONNXRuntime and OpenVINO are usually used.
-To benchmark inference performance with or without accelerator, run tool with `--inference_framework` to specify without accelerator (`--inference_framework torch`)or with ONNXRuntime (`--inference_framework onnx`) or with OpenVINO (`--inference_framework openvino`).
+To benchmark inference performance with or without accelerator, run tool with `--inference_framework` to specify without accelerator (`--inference_framework torch`)or with ONNXRuntime (`--inference_framework onnx`) or with OpenVINO (`--inference_framework openvino`) or with jit (`--inference_framework jit`).
 ```bash
 benchmark-chronos --inference_framework onnx -l 96 -o 720
 ```